 When Oyster Yachts was sold in 2008, Fox’s Marina & Boatyard became an independent business, although Oyster Yachts continue as major customers to this day.
 During the last 35 years, Fox’s has maintained a continuous programme of reinvestment in its facilities and the team of experienced people involved in running the business.

 Happily, despite the passage of time and many changes in the marine industry over the years, Fox’s is now a modern boatyard equipped for the 21st Century.

-But the core values of service, quality and traditional shipwrighting skills remain as relevant at Fox’s today as they were nearly a century ago.
+However, the core values of service, quality and traditional shipwrighting skills, built up over many decades, remain as relevant at Fox’s today as they were nearly a century ago.